 You may have heard or read about the growing prevalence of myopia during the last few decades, especially among children and teenagers.
 While myopia has reached epidemic proportions in parts of Asia, the National Eye Institute warns myopia will impact 39 million Americans by 2020 and 44.5 million by 2050.
-Myopia occurs when the eyeball is too long from front to back, or the cornea (clear front cover of the eye) is steeply curved.
+It occurs when the eyeball is too long from front to back, or the cornea (clear front cover of the eye) is steeply curved.
 Moderate cases of myopia generally do not result in serious repercussions.

 Progressive myopia is particularly worrisome because it can lead to an increased risk of myopic degeneration, retinal detachments, glaucoma, lacquer cracks, and posterior staphylomas (abnormal protrusion of uveal tissue in the back of the eye).
 High myopia (also called pathological myopia) is generally defined as a refractive error exceeding -6.00 diopters and/or an axial length longer than 26.5 mm.

-Several myopia studies have yielded insights regarding risk factors, some of which are preventable.
-A recent Indian study found longer hours of reading-writing, use of computers/video games, and watching television were significant risk factors for progression of myopia.
-Conversely, a minimum of 2 hours a day spent outdoors reduced the risk of myopia progression.
+Several studies have yielded insights regarding risk factors, some of which are preventable.
+A recent Indian study found longer hours of reading-writing, use of computers/video games, and watching television were significant risk factors for the progression of myopia.
+Conversely, a minimum of 2 hours a day spent outdoors reduced the risk of progression.
 A competitive educational environment, long study hours, and reduced outdoor activity are common among many schoolchildren in Asia and some Western countries.

 The American Academy of Ophthalmology lists the following risk factors.